tasesmuemils/100DaysOfCode/README.md

 Runing threw Github Fork, Pull request and Issues.

 # day 23 27.11.2017
-This is my first line to file threw terminal with git :)
+This is my first line in file threw terminal with git :) I finished The Coding Train tutorials on GIT/Github.
+I think I know the basics now and I can`t wait to work on real projects with others on git/GitHub (waiting email to Voyage 3 session).